cztomczak/cefpython/docs/Build-instructions.md

 ## Build both CEF Python and CEF from sources

 Run the automate.py tool using the --build-cef flag.
-Specify cef branch and optionally how many parallel ninja jobs to run (by default cores/2).
+You can optionally set how many parallel ninja jobs to run (by default cores/2) with the --ninja-jobs flag.

+The automate script will use version information from the "src/version/" directory.
+If you would like to use a custom CEF branch then you can use the --cef-branch flag - but note that this is only for advanced users as this will require updating cefpython's C++/Cython code.

-If building on Linux see the Important note futher down.
+If building on Linux and there are errors, see the MISSING PACKAGES note futher down.

+You should be fine by running automate.py with the default options, but if you need to customize the build then use the --help flag to see more.

 ```
-cd tools/
+cd ~/cefpython/
+mkdir build/ && cd build
-python automate.py --build-cef --cef-branch 2526 --ninja-jobs 6
+python ../tools/automate.py --build-cef --ninja-jobs 6
+cd cef*_*_linux64/
+cp bin/* ../../../src/linux/binaries_64bit/
+mkdir ../../../src/linux/setup/lib_64bit/
+cp lib/* ../../../src/linux/setup/lib_64bit/
+cd ../../../src/linux/
+python compile.py 51.0
 ```

-__IMPORTANT NOTE (Linux)__: On Linux it will fail on first run.
-After the chromium sources are downloaded, it will try to build cef projects and fail due to missing packages.
-You will need to run the install-build-deps.sh script (intended for Ubuntu systems).
+__MISSING PACKAGES (Linux)__: After the chromium sources are downloaded, it will try to build cef projects and if it fails due to missing packages make sure you've installed all the required packages listed in the Requirements section further up on this page.
+If it still fails, you can fix it by running the install-build-deps.sh script (intended for Ubuntu systems, but you could edit it).
 When the "ttf-mscorefonts-installer" graphical installer pops up don't install it - deny EULA.

 ```
 cd build/chromium/src/build/
 chmod 755 install-build-deps.sh
-sudo ./install-build-deps.sh --no-arm --no-chromeos-fonts --no-nacl
+sudo ./install-build-deps.sh --no-lib32 --no-arm --no-chromeos-fonts --no-nacl
 ```

 After dependencies are satisifed re-run automate.py.

-You should be fine by running automate.py with the default options, but if you need to customize the build then use the --help flag to see more.

 ## Build CEF manually